 real full-color prints.

-Were you aware that so many voters receive nothing after they cast their vote?
+Many US voters receive nothing after they cast their vote.
 Even

 people voting for second best all end up empty-handed.
 Also, no practical